apache/solr-operator/docs/solr-prometheus-exporter/README.md

 Once logged into Grafana, import the Solr dashboard JSON corresponding to the version of Solr you're running.

 Solr does not export any useful metrics until you have at least one collection defined.

-_Note: Solr 8.8.0 and newer versions include an updated dashboard that provides better metrics for monitoring query performance._